-Elaine Murtagh is a Senior Lecturer in Physical Education in the Department of Physical Education and Sport Sciences and a member of the HRI Physical Activity for Health cluster.
+Prof. Elaine Murtagh is Course Director of the BSc Physical Education programme in the Department of Physical Education and Sport Sciences and a member of the HRI Physical Activity for Health cluster.
 Her research focusses on exploring ways to improve physical activity opportunities for children and adults.
 She also examines the effect of physical activity, particularly walking, on health and wellbeing.

-Current research projects include the IRC funded project Learning in Motion: embedding gender-responsive, play-based pedagogies in teacher education in Palestine (2020 – 2023).
-Elaine is currently Co-Chair of the World Health Organisation’s HEPA Europe (European network for the promotion of Health-Enhancing Physical Activity) working group on children and young people.
+Current research projects include the IRC funded project Learning in Motion: embedding gender-responsive, play-based pedagogies in teacher education in Palestine (2020 – 2024).
+Elaine is Steering Committee member of the World Health Organisation’s HEPA Europe (European network for the promotion of Health-Enhancing Physical Activity) .
 She is also an officer on the leadership team for the ISBNPA special interest group on Implementation and Scalability.

 Martin R, Murphy J, Molina-Soberanes D and Murtagh EM (2022) The clustering of physical activity and screen time behaviours in early childhood and impact on future health-related behaviours: a longitudinal analysis of children aged 3 to 8 years.
 BMC Public Health 22(558).
 DOI: https://doi.org/10.1186/s12889-022-12944-0